com-lihaoyi/Ammonite/readme.md

 ls! cwd |? (_.ext == "js") | read |> write! wd/'target/"bundle.js"
 ```

-Ammonite is a library used to write rock-solid shell scripts using Scala.
-It provides a very lightweight way to perform common system housekeeping operations in Scala, without having to drop down to sketchy, fragile bash scripts.
+Ammonite is a library used to write rock-solid [shell scripts](http://en.wikipedia.org/wiki/Shell_script) using Scala.
+It provides a very lightweight way to perform common system housekeeping operations in Scala, without having to drop down to sketchy, fragile [Bash](http://en.wikipedia.org/wiki/Bash_%28Unix_shell%29) scripts.
 Ammonite aims to be safe enough to use large programs while concise enough to use from the Scala command-line.

-In general, a Ammonite command to do a particular action should be not-much-longer than the equivalent bash command, but it is far safer due to Scala's type-safe nature and design principles (immutability, no-global-state, etc.).
-Ammonite also can serve as Scala's missing IO library, serving to replace the common mess of boilerplate:
+In general, a Ammonite command to do a particular action should be not-much-longer than the equivalent Bash command, but it is far safer due to Scala's type-safe nature and design principles (immutability, no-global-state, etc.).
+Ammonite also can serve as Scala's missing IO library, serving to replace the [common mess of boilerplate](http://stackoverflow.com/a/26769030/871202):

 ```scala
 def removeAll(path: String) = {